Śmiadowo

 Śmiadowo (German: Hochfelde) is a village in the administrative district of Gmina Borne Sulinowo, within Szczecinek County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 3 km north-east of Borne Sulinowo, 16 km south-west of Szczecinek, and 132 km east of the regional capital Szczecin.

-Before 1648, the area was part of Duchy of Pomerania, and from 1648 to 1945 it was part of Prussia and Germany.
-For the history of the region, see History of Pomerania.
+History

+The area became part of the emerging Polish state under its first historic ruler Mieszko I by c.
+967. Following the fragmentation of Poland, at various times it formed part of the duchies of Pomerania and Słupsk.
+From the 18th century, it formed part of the Kingdom of Prussia, and from 1871 to 1945 it was also part of Germany.
+After Germany's defeat in World War II, it became again part of Poland.